FlipByBlink/PlainShogi/README.md

 Simple Shogi board App.

+You can move a piece freely.

-This App based on iOS system design.
+This app based on iOS system UI design.

-Character adapts OS option by Dynamic Type.
+Character adapts font size and weight by OS option.

-you can reduce a piece.
+You can reduce a piece.

 ## AppStore link